Ruby Sahota

-Ruby Sahota (born June 22, 1979) is a Canadian lawyer and politician.
-A member of the Liberal Party, she is currently serving as Secretary of State (Combatting Crime).
-She previously served as the Minister of Democratic Institutions from 2024 to 2025 and has represented the federal riding of Brampton North and its successor riding Brampton North—Caledon in the House of Commons of Canada since 2015.
-She also previously served as the Chief Government Whip from January to December 2024.
+Ruby Singh Sahota (born June 22, 1979) is a Canadian lawyer and politician who has been Secretary of State (Combatting Crime) since 2025.
+A member of the Liberal Party, Sahota has been amember of Parliament (MP) since 2015, representing Brampton North and its successor riding Brampton North—Caledon.
+She was Chief Government Whip in 2024 and Minister of Democratic Institutions from 2024 to 2025.

 Early life and education

 Sahota was born in Toronto after her parents arrived in Canada from Punjab, India in the late 1970s, and was raised in Brampton.
 Her father previously was the Chairman of the Ontario Sikhs and Gurdwara Council.

 Sahota attended Brampton's Central Peel Secondary School from 1993 to 1998, and then graduated with an Honours bachelor's degree in Political Science and Peace Studies at McMaster University in 2003.
-She then attended Western Michigan University Cooley Law School, graduating in 2007.
+She then attended Cooley Law School, graduating in 2007.

 Legal career

 From 2007 to 2012, Sahota practiced law in Cleveland, Ohio, focusing on commercial litigation.